mantiumai/mantiumclient-js/README.md

 ## Quickstart:
 Read the [getting started guide](https://developer.mantiumai.com/docs) for more information on how to use Mantium.
 ## Authentication
-Make an account by visiting [app.mantiumai.com](https://app.mantiumai.com) and selecting register.
-Enter your email address and create a password.
-After you verify the email, you'll be able to sign in to the Mantium application.
+- Make an account by visiting [app.mantiumai.com](https://app.mantiumai.com) and select Register.
+- Enter your email address and create a password.
+After you've verified the email, you'll be able to sign in to the Mantium application.
 You'll also need your username and password to obtain a token for API use.

 ## Installation
-You need [Node.js](https://nodejs.org/en/) installed on your computer.
-To install JavaScript Library please use following command
+Install [Node.js](https://nodejs.org/en/) on your computer.
+To install JavaScript Library please use the following command.

 ```js
   npm install mantiumclient-js